confluentinc/common-docker/base-java/README.md

-# Docker images for cp-base-lite
+# Docker images for cp-base-java

 This repo provides build files for the new base image for Confluent lightweight Docker images.
-This will build the image `cp-base-lite`, which is the lighter version of `cp-base-new`.
+This will build the image `cp-base-java`, which is the lighter version of `cp-base-new`.
 `cub-dub` commands aren't supported in this image as Python is not installed.
 Instead of `JDK`, the `JRE` is being installed.

 ## Properties

-This project contains a Dockerfile for building *cp-base-lite*, the common base image for new Confluent lightweight Docker images.
+This project contains a Dockerfile for building *cp-base-java*, the common base image for new Confluent lightweight Docker images.

 Properties are inherited from a top-level POM.
 Properties may be overridden on the command line (`-Ddocker.registry=testing.example.com:8080/`), or in a subproject's POM.